 Hearing loss affects one in ten Americans.
 The unique domain of otolaryngologists is the treatment of ear disorders.
 They are trained in both the medical and surgical treatment of hearing, ear infections, earwax, balance problems, ear noise (tinnitus), ear aches and facial and cranial nerve disorders.

 Ear and hearing management can benefit from the experience of physicians understanding the latest in treatment options.
 The interior ear structure includes delicate and sensitive parts of the body.
-If you believe you are experiencing hearing loss, have trouble with conversations, discomfort or other symptoms, contact our office closest to you today for a Hearing and Ear appointment.
+If you believe you are experiencing hearing loss, have trouble with conversations, discomfort or other symptoms, contact our ENT office near you today for a Hearing and Ear appointment.